+43 authority to deploy new and innovative technologies such as license plate reader technology on

+44 locally owned rights of way.
+VML also supports the authority of localities to regulate towing that

+45 takes place within jurisdictional boundaries.

 Accessibility and Public Spaces.
-Streets do much more than move cars; they often define community character and serve as important public spaces.
-Small towns and larger cities alike are using complete streets policies to reclaim public space and solve traffic problems at the same time.
+Streets do much more than move cars; they often define 1 community character and serve as important public spaces.
+Small towns and larger cities alike are 2 using complete streets policies to reclaim public space and solve traffic problems at the same 3 4 time.
 Many complete street solutions are low-cost-some are as simple as changing paint-striping on pavement.
-VML supports securing mainstream transportation funds for non-motorized improvements and policy changes that result in construction of complete streets and improved bicycle and pedestrian infrastructure within the existing right of way.

-TRANSPORATION EMERGING TECHONOLOGIES

-Transportation Network Companies.

-VML supports state licensing of Internet-based transportation network companies (TNCs) as contained in HB 1662 (2015 session) which establishes safety and insurance standards for vehicles and drivers.

-Personal Delivery Devices.
-Autonomous delivery devices often operating as "personal delivery devices" have legal authority to operate on sidewalks owned and maintained by local governments.
+VML supports securing mainstream transportation funds for non-motorized 5 improvements and policy changes that result in construction of complete streets and improved 6 bicycle and pedestrian infrastructure within the existing right of way.
+7 8 TRANSPORATION EMERGING TECHONOLOGIES 9 10 11 Transportation Network Companies.
+VML supports state licensing of Internet-based transportation network companies (TNCs) as contained in HB 1662 (2015 session) which 12 establishes safety and insurance standards for vehicles and drivers.
+13 14 15 Personal Delivery Devices.
+Autonomous delivery devices often operating as "personal delivery devices" have legal authority to operate on sidewalks owned and maintained by local 16 17 governments.
 VML supports local control of locally owned sidewalks and the authority of localities to regulate, tax, license, and prohibit the use of devices on sidewalks.

-Technological Innovation.
-VML supports research and implementation of new technologies that increase the efficiency, effectiveness, and equity of the transportation system.
-Such technologies should not create additional fiscal burdens or bypass local decision making.

-Electric Vehicles and EV Charging Stations.
-Virginia expects to continue seeing growth in the number of electric vehicles traveling local roads and state highways.
-Growth in the number of electric vehicles will help reduce nitrogen oxides and other air pollutants.
-However, the quickly growing electronic vehicle market also increases the demand for electric vehicle charging stations.
-Virginia should continue working with the private sector to provide funds to develop a statewide EV charging network and with localities to provide funding support for electric public transit vehicles and other municipally owned vehicles.VML believe localities should play a role in the siting, construction, and provision of electric vehicle charging stations and the necessary local authority to achieve this goal as the State and Federal Government seek to expand and improve electric vehicle charging networks
+18 19 20 Advanced Air Mobility Advanced Air Mobility (AAM) uses electric Vertical Takeoff and Landing aircraft to provide short, quiet, carbon-free flights within cities and suburbs and between 21 rural areas and urban centers.
+They will also fly between city pairs and rural airports at shorter 22 distances currently not served by airlines.
+VML expects our citizens will demand access to AAM, 23 expects AAM to provide significant economic development opportunities, expects AAM will help 24 relieve traffic congestion on Virginia's streets and roads and will reduce carbon emissions related 25 26 to transportation.
+VML supports Virginia being a leader in developing AAM, so long as the development is carried out in a manner that helps this transportation technology exist 27 harmoniously with the mix of land uses found in Virginia's localities.
+28 29 Technological Innovation.
+VML supports research and implementation of new technologies that 30 increase the efficiency, effectiveness, and equity of the transportation system.
+Such technologies 31 should not create additional fiscal burdens or bypass local decision making.
+32 33 34 Electric Vehicles and EV Charging Stations.
+Virginia expects to continue seeing growth in the number of electric vehicles traveling on local roads and state highways.
+Growth in the number of 35 electric vehicles will help reduce nitrogen oxides and other air pollutants.
+However, the quickly 36 growing electronic vehicle market also increases the demand for electric vehicle charging 37 stations.
+Virginia should continue working with the private sector to provide funds to develop a 38 39 statewide EV charging network and with localities to provide funding support for electric public transit vehicles and other municipally owned vehicles.
+VML believe localities should play a role 40 in the siting, construction, and provision of electric vehicle charging stations and the necessary 41 42 local authority to achieve this goal as the State and Federal Government seek to expand and improve electric vehicle charging networks 43 44 45 Preservation of Rights of Way.
+Transportation projects take many years from the planning stage to construction.
+Localities need additional authority to reserve miles of right-of-way years in 46